Miley Cyrus Gets A "Mullet Pixie" Haircut From Her Mom At Home

 It seems the more days that pass in quarantine, the more chances we have of Miley Cyrus experimenting with her hair.
 After debuting Joe Exotic-like bangs, the singer is back with another hair transformation courtesy of her mom — and this time, it's an entirely new look.

-The singer's go-to hairstylist, Sally Hershberger, virtually coached the singer's mom, Tish Cyrus, through cutting a shorter version of her now-signature mullet — which she debuted last November.
-During the recorded FaceTime call, which can be seen on Vogue, you hear Hershberger instructing Tish on where to pick up her daughter's hair, using a mannequin head on her end of the call for reference.
-The final look for Cyrus was a blend of a shorter haircut with a mullet edge, which Hershberger is stamping the "pixie mullet."
+The singer's go-to hairstylist, Sally Hershberger, virtually coached the singer's mom, Tish Cyrus, through cutting a shorter version of Miley's now-signature mullet — which she debuted last November.
+During the recorded FaceTime call, which you can watch on Vogue's page, you can hear Hershberger instructing Tish on where to pick up her daughter's hair, using a mannequin head on her end of the call for reference.
+The final look is a blend of a shorter haircut with a mullet edge, which Hershberger is stamping the "pixie mullet."

 Advertisement